Vyral/base-template/_drafts/how-to-be-a-successful-buyer-in-todays-real-estate-market.md

 {% include youtube.html %}

+<center><em>If you want to be a successful buyer in today’s market, be sure to follow these tips.</em></center>

-**There are two types of buyers in the market right now:** first-time buyers who might be living in a rental at the moment, and those buyers who are looking to upsize or downsize (meaning they currently own a home they’ll need to sell).
+<br>**There are two types of buyers in the market right now:** first-time buyers who might be living in a rental at the moment, and those buyers who are looking to upsize or downsize (meaning they currently own a home they’ll need to sell).

 **For first-time buyers and those without a property to sell, start the process sooner than later**.
 This is key because inventory is very low, so there won’t be a whole bunch of available properties to view at any given time and the process might take longer.
 This is especially true if you’re a renter whose lease is set to expire in the coming months—start the process now so you don’t have to scramble later.